4: Mendelian Genetics

 Drag one of the choices below:

-- B. the offspring resulting from either self-fertilization or cross-fertilization of F1 generation individuals
+- B. the subsequent generation derived from interbreeding or self-breeding of F1 generation hybrids

-Click to show Matching Mendel's Foundational Principles of Genetics example problem
+Click to show Matching Mendel's Foundational Principles to Descriptions example problem

 Match each of the following Mendel's Foundational Principles of Genetics with their corresponding descriptions.